Restore An Old Jeep

 Jeep CJ Axle Upgrades

-Installed in CJ models from 1976 through the mid 1980s, the two-piece axle design of the AMC Model 20 are OK for stock use.
+Installed on CJ models from 1976 through the mid 1980s, the two-piece axle design of the AMC Model 20 are OK for stock use.
 However, you may want to upgrade them to handle any significant performance mods.

 Many CJ owners replace the two-piece shafts with the stronger one-piece style, or weld the tubes for additional strength.
 Model 20 axles found in larger Jeep vehicles are sturdier and are a common upgrade.